-You're stuck wondering, "what's going to go wrong next, or how long will I be without my car this time?"
+You're stuck wondering, "what's going to go wrong next, or how long will I be without my vehicle this time?"
 You feel trapped with a Lemon and think that you have to just grit your teeth and bear it despite NOT getting the "new" vehicle value you PAID FOR and DESERVE.

-The Oregon Lemon Law also entitles you to have attorneys' fees paid by the company that built your defective vehicle so THERE ARE NO OUT OF POCKET COSTS TO YOU for out of court representation (95% of our cases settle out of court) and you don't have to go up against the car company alone.
+The Oregon Lemon Law also entitles you to have attorneys' fees paid by the company that built your defective vehicle so THERE ARE NO OUT OF POCKET COSTS TO YOU for out of court representation (95% of our cases settle out of court) and you don't have to go up against the manufacturing company alone.

-You are entitled to Oregon Lemon Law protection when the number of repeat repairs for the same defect or condition is unreasonable or if the total time your car is in the repair shop for warranty repair(s) is unreasonable.
-You don't need both too many repairs and too much time without your car for the Oregon Lemon Law to apply, only one or the other.
+You are entitled to Oregon Lemon Law protection when the number of repeat repairs for the same defect or condition is unreasonable or if the total time your vehicle is in the repair shop for warranty repair(s) is unreasonable.
+You don't need both too many repairs and too much time without your vehicle for the Oregon Lemon Law to apply, only one or the other.

 It is presumed under the Oregon Lemon Law that your vehicle's manufacturer has had a reasonable opportunity to repair your vehicle when there have been four or more repairs for the same problem (2 repairs for a safety defect), or if your vehicle has been out of service for 30 or more days in the repair shop as a result of repairs (regardless of whether the problem is the same) while your vehicle is covered by warranty.

-The Oregon Lemon Law presumptions apply in three separate ways.
-For example, if there are 3 or more repairs for the same problem in your car an Oregon Lemon Law presumption applies even if there are only 4 days in the repair shop (and at least 1 attempt if the problem is likely to cause injury or death and continues to exist) it doesn't matter if there are only 2 days of repairs.
+1) If there are 3 or more repairs for the same problem in your car or motorcycle an Oregon Lemon Law presumption applies even if there are only 4 days in the repair shop (and at least 1 attempt if the problem is likely to cause injury or death and continues to exist) it doesn't matter if there are only 2 days of repairs.

-Please keep in mind that the presumptions are written in the Oregon Lemon Law to help you prove you have a Lemon, they are not a barrier to recovery.
+Please keep in mind that the presumptions are written in the Oregon Lemon Law to help you prove you have a "Lemon," they are not a barrier to Lemon Law compensation.
 You may still have a valid Oregon Lemon Law case even if your car doesn't have this number of repairs or time out of service if the overall repair history is unreasonable under the circumstances.

 These ways of getting rid of or compensated for your "Lemon" are available to you regardless of whether the repairs you sought were “free” under your vehicle's warranty.

 In addition to the Oregon Lemon Law, consumers in Oregon can also obtain CASH compensation and other consumer remedies through the federal Magnuson-Moss Warranty Act, State warranty common law, and the State Commercial Code.
 As such, there are multiple other legal ways we can help you even if the Oregon Lemon Law does not apply to your specific situation.